 International Medical Graduates

-Monash Health recognises that there are a range of issues which wholly or partially have a greater impact on these international medical graduates (IMGs), including:
+Monash Health recognises that there are a range of challenges that can impact our international medical graduates (IMGs), including:

 • IMGs have not always been well orientated to our healthcare system, culture and workplace